 Before Use Exposure to glutaraldehyde may cause irritation of the skin, eyes, nose, and throat.
 Avoid prolonged or repeated exposure to the vapors.
 Damage may result from forceful handling of the catheter.
 Prevent kinking of the catheter when removing it from the packaging.
 The bioprosthesis size must be appropriate to fit the patient’s anatomy.
 Proper sizing of the devices is the responsibility of the physician.
 Refer to the Instructions for Use for available sizes.
 Failure to implant a device within the sizing matrix could lead to adverse effects such as those listed below.
 Patients must present with transarterial access vessel diameters of ≥ 5 mm when using models ENVEOR-US/D-EVPROP2329US/D-EVOLUTFX-2329 or ≥ 5.5 mm when using model ENVEOR-N-US or ≥ 6 mm when using models D-EVPROP34US/D-EVOLUTFX-34, or patients must present with an ascending aortic (direct aortic) access site ≥ 60 mm from the basal plane for both systems.
 Implantation of the bioprosthesis should be avoided in patients with aortic root angulation (angle between plane of aortic valve annulus and horizontal plane/vertebrae) of > 30° for right subclavian/axillary access or > 70° for femoral and left subclavian/axillary access.
 For subclavian access, patients with a patent left internal mammary artery (LIMA) graft must present with access vessel diameters that are either ≥ 5.5 mm when using models ENVEOR-L-US/D-EVPROP2329US/D-EVOLUTFX-2329 or ≥ 6 mm when using model ENVEOR-N-US or ≥ 6.5 mm when using models D-EVPROP34US/D-EVOLUTFX-34.
 Use caution when using the subclavian/axillary approach in patients with a patent LIMA graft or patent RIMA graft.
 For direct aortic access, ensure the access site and trajectory are free of patent RIMA or a preexisting patent RIMA graft.
 For transfemoral access, use caution in patients who present with multiplanar curvature of the aorta, acute angulation of the aortic arch, an ascending aortic aneurysm, or severe calcification in the aorta and/or vasculature.
 If ≥ 2 of these factors are present, consider an alternative access route to prevent vascular complications.
 Limited clinical data are available for transcatheter aortic valve replacement in patients with a congenital bicuspid aortic valve who are deemed to be at low surgical risk.
 Anatomical characteristics should be considered when using the valve in this population.
 In addition, patient age should be considered as long-term durability of the valve has not been established.

-During Use After the procedure, administer appropriate antibiotic prophylaxis as needed for patients at risk for prosthetic valve infection and endocarditis.
+During Use If a misload is detected during fluoroscopic inspection, do not attempt to reload the bioprosthesis.
+Discard the entire system.
+Inflow crown overlap that has not ended before the 4th node within the capsule increases the risk of an infold upon deployment in constrained anatomies, particularly with moderate-severe levels of calcification and/or bicuspid condition.
+Do not attempt to direct load the valve.
+After the procedure, administer appropriate antibiotic prophylaxis as needed for patients at risk for prosthetic valve infection and endocarditis.
 After the procedure, administer anticoagulation and/or antiplatelet therapy per physician/clinical judgment.
 Excessive contrast media may cause renal failure.
 Prior to the procedure, measure the patient’s creatinine level.
 During the procedure, monitor contrast media usage.
 Conduct the procedure under fluoroscopy.
 Fluoroscopic procedures are associated with the risk of radiation damage to the skin, which may be painful, disfiguring, and long-term.
 The safety and efficacy of a CoreValve Evolut R, Evolut PRO+, or Evolut FX bioprosthesis implanted within a transcatheter bioprosthesis have not been demonstrated.

 Please reference the CoreValve Evolut R, Evolut PRO+, and Evolut FX Instructions for Use for more information regarding indications, warnings, precautions, and potential adverse events.